vinceallenvince/FloraJS/README.markdown

 http://www.florajs.com/examples/simple.html

-#### The Universe and its Worlds
+#### The System and its Worlds

-Every Flora system starts with one Universe and one World.
-While a universe may have many Worlds, by default, Flora's system uses the &lt;body&gt; as the only World.
+Every Flora system starts with one System and one World.
+While a System may have many Worlds, by default, Flora's system uses the &lt;body&gt; as the only World.

 In the example above, immediately after the system starts, a Agent is created and appended to the World (or &lt;body&gt;).